 - Video Games

-At Crisol, for example, we specialise in Marketing, Health Care, and IT!
-We also work with general texts, certificates, agreements, etc.
+At Crisol, for example, we specialise in Marketing, Health Care, IT, Gastronomy, Tourism, and Social Sciences!

 The Influence of the Internet on Translation Specialisation

 The Internet is the second and main reason why specialization is increasingly necessary.
 Firstly, by enabling translators to deliver translations rapidly to customers anywhere in the world and promote their special skills and services far beyond their local markets, the worldwide web has made it much easier for translators to specialize.
 Secondly, by putting a wealth of information at their disposal and thus allowing them to venture into new and more specialized areas.
 But the Internet has also intensified competition, by enabling people with documents to translate to search the world over for someone capable of meeting their specific needs, or price.”